Headline

 If city planners keep this kind of diversity in mind, they can develop neighbourhoods accordingly, and the proximity to locals’ houses is what motivates them to use alternative methods of getting around, such as walking or using a bicycle.
 Furthermore, city planners also need to place heavy emphasis on encouraging walking in a city.
 Having proximity often times isn’t enough, motivating citizens to walk is what makes a big difference.

 Vancouver has the highest population density in Canada, and its city planning and incentive programs to encourage walking are to be admired.
-Along with the city’s goal to become the greenest city in the world by 2020, comes the push for culture heavily reliant on walking.
+Along with the city’s goal to become the greenest city in the world by 2020, comes the push for a culture heavily reliant on walking.
 Vancouver is achieving this walking culture by implementing more than 200 map stands, which orient pedestrians and can be updated regularly to include new infrastructural changes.

 Autonomous vehicle implementation